It’s time for a governor who listens to the people.

 He is optimistic that Wisconsin can once again become a place where workers can support their families, save for a secure retirement, and watch their children go on to have a shot at a better future.
 He’ll bring people together to work collaboratively to identify the very best ideas for Wisconsin and convert those ideas into realistic plans that work for our state.
 Andy will lead, listen and put the people of Wisconsin first.

 Politics as usual is not working

-It’s time to stop doing the same thing expecting different results
+It’s time to stop doing the same thing and expecting different results

 Andy deeply respects the institutions of government and the public servants who work tirelessly on behalf of the people.
-But, the political system is broken.
-Andy’s here to bring people together, listen to and consider their input and help to craft realistic plans to successfully address the economic and social issues dividing Wisconsin.
-Andy will surround himself with people who have a deep understanding of how the gears turn in Wisconsin government while finding fresh and innovative ways to create efficiencies that better serve all of the people of our state.
+But the political system is broken.
+Andy is here to bring people together, listen to and consider their input; and help craft realistic plans to successfully address the economic and social issues dividing Wisconsin.
+Andy will surround himself with people who have a deep understanding of how the gears turn in Wisconsin government while finding fresh and innovative ways to create efficiencies that better serve all the people in our state.
 It’s what he’s always done.